Padel Magazine - Here is the first article concerning our chapter “Padel Tests ”.

-The technology offered by Power Padel 2000 is more effective, but over time, the protection offered by this racket is not to be the miracle cure.
+The technology offered by Power Padel 2000 is more effective, but over time, the protection offered by this racket turns out not to be the miracle cure.

 Going into more detail, Power Paddle offers us a high-end model and the price that goes with (230 € public price).

 Amateur players or competitors will find in this model a reliable tool.